 “Robots are those machines which are able to execute the duties that humans are either unable or prefer not to complete.“

 “Robotics Engineering is a field of engineering which deals with the construction, design, application and operation of robots.
 Robotics Engineering is an interdisciplinary branch of electrical engineering & mechanical engineering“.

 The mechanism behind robots is called “Robotics”.

-The field of robotics deals with the research, design, manufacturing, operations, software development, information processing and application of robots in various industrial and commercial processes.
+The field of robotics deals with the research, design, manufacturing, operations, software development, event driven architecture, information processing and application of robots in various industrial and commercial processes.
 The ultimate objective of robotics is to build machines that can substitute the humans.

 In terms of framework, there are three main aspects in Robotics:

 - The design of the robot is undertaken by a specialization in mechanical engineering.